Yin-Yin/zodiac-sign-bot/readme.md

 - Improve texts of zodiac signs
 - Improve pictures of zodiac signs: get smaller sizes of pictures to save bandwith of users
 - Host the pictures on own server to avoid hotlinking
+- Code enhancements:
-- Code enhancements: Make functions smaller - only one functionality per function, for example: getting the contexts out
+    - Make functions smaller - only one functionality per function, for example: getting the contexts out
+    - don't build the response in index.js - prone to errors
+    - clearer separation of responsibilities - have express in own folder/file

 **Questions**
 - __Deplyoment__: I received a question about an error about an error on deployment: As far as I could tell the code was deployed on google.
 I have deployed this code only on Heroku, where it was working like this.
 If you want to deploy it on another plattform the configuration might need to be adapted.